tardate/LittleArduinoProjects/playground/DicksonChargePump/README.md

 ## Code

-The [DicksonChargePump.ino](./DicksonChargePump.ino) sketch is about as simple as it gets: it just sets up the PWM parameters and lets it run.
+The [DicksonChargePump.ino](./DicksonChargePump.ino) sketch is about as simple as it gets:

+* sets up PWM
+* in the main loop, demonstrates how to turn on and off the PWM outputs by changing the pin mode (5 seconds on, 5 seconds off)

 ## Construction